rdunker/MusicNotation/docs/scripting.md

 The resulting music can be played by adding the line `project asSound play.` (Note: This will result in the project playing whenever it is saved) and converted into MusicXML with `project asXMLString` or `project asXMLElement` or  directly saved with `project writeXMLWithFileChooser`.

+As another feature, you can click on the symbols in the preview.
+They will be highlighted both in the editor and the preview then, so you can easily see, which code lines create which symbols in the preview.

 This is a short example script:

 ```smalltalk